Live

 Role-based access control

 Create roles, attach permissions, and assign them to users.
 Enforce access at the API level with a single guard.
-Permissions follow a resource.action format and are fully customizable per App.
+Permissions follow a resource.action format and are fully customisable per App.

 User management